olivia3395/Spring2020-Project3-group7/README.md

 Term: Spring 2020

-+ Team ##
++ Team Group 7
 + Team members
-	+ team member 1
+	+ Saier Gong
-	+ team member 2
+	+ Kaiqi Wang
-	+ team member 3
+	+ Yuyao Wang
-	+ team member 4
+	+ Wenjun Yang
-	+ team member 5
+	+ Ziyang Zhang

 + Project summary: In this project, we created a classification engine for facial emotion recognition.
+The process has two main steps.
+The first step is to reduce the dimension of features and the next step is to use these reduced "new features" to train a classifier.
+We tried many different methods to finish this project, including (K)PCA+(K)SVM/xgboost/GBM..., LDA+SVM/xgboost/GBM/KNN, etc. By comparing training time, test time and accuracy, finally we choose the PCA+LDA method as the optimal classifier.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.